topcoder-platform/community-app/docs/TCX-process.md

 ## Code Phase

 1. Create a branch from the `master` and name it as `hot-fix-fixtitle` or `feature-featuretitle`
-2. Co-pilot will prepare and launch a ticket (co-pilot has to drive)
+2. Co-pilot will prepare and launch a ticket

     a.
 Add Prize in the issue title [$SOMEAMOUT]